 My feeling is that Matthew and Luke are not very concerned about stating clearly what Jesus actually said, nor are they troubled about the contradictions between their reported deeds and teachings - because both have apparently seized upon the imminence of Jesus's Second Coming when all such minutiae will be swept away.

 Even misrepresentations of God's basic Goodness are scattered here and there, as if casually and without comment.
 And the reason for such apparent carelessness seems to be that Jesus will very soon be coming again (in clouds of glory etc) to end this world.
-For Matthew and Mark, the imminent Second Coming is The Big Message.
+For Matthew and Luke, the imminent Second Coming is The Big Message.

 Yet in light of the Fourth Gospel, the Second Coming is clearly a false invention, and one that would serve no role in the work of Jesus.
 An invention that could only have been made by someone who fundamentally misunderstood the nature of Jesus's teaching and gift.
-Plus, It Didn't Happen - so one might have supposed that this would put an end to any notion of the Synopic Gospels pretence to primary authority...
+Plus, It Didn't Happen - so one might have supposed that this would put an end to any notion of the Synopic Gospels pretense to primary authority...

 (And the Second Coming is only the largest of numerous dissonant and inappropriate additions to Jesus's teachings that are found in the Synoptics.)